Construction Budget Template

 3. Identify Cost Categories

-Separate costs into categories such as labor, materials, equipment, subcontractor fees, permits, and overhead.
-This categorization simplifies the tracking and allocation of expenses later.
+Separate costs into categories such as labour, materials, equipment, subcontractor fees, permits, and overhead.
+This categorisation simplifies the tracking and allocation of expenses later.

 4. Collect Data for Cost Estimation